unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. What can we learn about being artistic from the lecture?

+    **A It involves developing skills and talents.**

+    B It is the ability to think outside the box.

+    C It is about doing something that's unknown to others.

+    D It means creating for specific listeners, viewers, or users.

 2. What is creativity, according to the lecture?

+    **A It involves the development of new ideas.**

+    B It involves self-reflection or self-expression.

+    C It is about turning imaginative ideas into reality.

+    D It is about employing artistic skills to create something.

 3. What does the speaker say about innovation?

+    A It is more of an imaginative process than a productive one.

+    B It represents a spontaneous departure from the mainstream.

+    C It often leads to outcomes that can be seen in various forms.

+    **D It is about creating something new that can bring value to others.**

 4. What is the difference between creativity and innovation?

+    A Innovation is a process; creativity is the final product.

+    **B Creativity helps generate ideas; innovation applies them.**

+    C Innovation is linked to science; creativity is linked to art.

+    D Creativity is inward-focused; innovation is outward-focused.

 # Unit 5 More than a paycheck